-For example: I get the guest bedroom ready, ensuring plenty of towels are washed and dried and all housework done so that we can enjoy the holidays without having to worry about any of that boring adult stuff on the day.
 I also aim to limit the amount of time I’m cleaning on Christmas Day so I can just enjoy the day for what it is, as I prefer to have the house all organised.
 But this only happens by pacing myself ahead of the day.

 Working out everything that needs doing ahead of time and planning when to do them across a few weeks really helps me to spread my energy wisely.